regoclint/prac/Notes.md

 - Monolith is a all in one, SOA is many services but still in one, MS is multiple services in separate instances
 - Advantages - diff development cycles and languages, diff scaling, fault tolerant, modular POCs
 - Disadvantages - Latency, authentication, load balancing, debugging
-- In case of many MS, debugging can be done better with a correlation id per request(timestamp_threadname)
+- In case of many MS, debugging can be done better with a correlation id per request(originating timestamp_threadname)

 **Misc**
 Agile methodology uses scrum framework